 How well do you know your personality at work?

 When I am coaching or headhunting I use the Lowe Personality Profiler as my expert guide.
 The profiler tool identifies 4 individual personality types which you find in the workplace.
 They are the Supporter, the Influencer, the Analyst and the Creative.
-Each type will have very individual characteristics which can be directly applied to the workplace and matched against job descriptions.
+Each type will have very individual characteristics which can be directly applied to the workplace and also matched against job descriptions. jobcoach.org.uk

-Some examples
+Some examples of personalities at work

 The candidate’s main responsibility will be business development.
 The role is client facing and requires excellent communication skills.
 There will be a commission element which will be based on performance.
 This is a classic Influencer’s profile.